Mechanical Ventilator Basics For Nurses

 Basic modes of Positive Pressure ventilator

-1.Controlled Mechanical Ventilation or C.M.V.
+1. Controlled Mechanical Ventilation or C.M.V.

-It may be pressure controlled or volume-controlled ventilation.
+It may be pressure-controlled or volume-controlled ventilation.

-In pressure-controlled ventilation, a preset inspiratory pressure used to deliver required tidal volume.
+In pressure-controlled ventilation, a preset inspiratory pressure is used to deliver the required tidal volume.
 It may range from 5 to 35 cm of H2O to get a target Tidal volume of 6 to 8 ml / Kg of Bodyweight.
 For example, a patient with 70 kg required a tidal volume of 420 to 560 ml.

 In Volume controlled ventilation, a preset tidal volume is used, irrespective of pressure, it will deliver a constant tidal volume in each ventilation.